-As claimed, it can be checked that the leading term in the bound of Corollary 1 is smaller than the one of Corollary 2 by applying Pinsker's inequality $d{\text{\tiny BER}} \leqslant d{\text{\tiny QUAD}}$ .
+As claimed, it can be checked that the leading term in the bound of Corollary 1 is smaller than the one of Corollary 2 by applying Pinsker's inequality $d{\mbox{\tiny BER}} \geqslant d{\mbox{\tiny QUAD}}$.
 The bound obtained in Corollary 2 above also improves on the one of Auer, Cesa-Bianchi and Fischer (2002, Theorem 1) and it is "optimal" in the sense that the constant 1/2 in the logarithmic term cannot be improved.
+Note that a constant in front on the leading term of the regret bound is proven to be arbitrarily close to (but strictly greater than) 1/2 for the UCB2 algorithm of Auer, Cesa-Bianchi and Fischer (2002), when the parameter α goes to 0 as the horizon grows, but then other terms are unbounded.
+In comparison, Corollary 2 provides a bound for UCB with a leading optimal constant 1/2 and all the remaining terms of the bound are finite and made explicit.
+Note, in addition, that the choice of the parameter α , which drives the length of the phases during which a single arm is played, is important but difficult in practice, where UCB2 does not really prove more efficient than UCB.